howonlee/mertonon/docs/roadmap.md

 Also look at small tasks roadmap

-- Make ordinary nn test and write about how the renorm layer op is cool and good
+- Make ordinary nn test and write about how the norm layer op is cool and good
 - DDL double-implementation tests...
 - Auditing BE
 - Auditing FE